Curriculum vitae

 Budapest University of Technology and Economics

-PhD from the Hungarian Academy of Science, 1988
+of the Hungarian Academy of Sciences, 2014

-University doctor, Eotvos Lorand University, 1977
+University Doctor, Eotvos Lorand University, 1977

-Diploma in Mathematics, Eotvos Lorand University, 1972
+Diploma in Mathematics, Eötvös Loránd University,

 Awards, competitions received

-Széchenyi Professorial Scholarship, 2000
+Széchenyi Professorial Scholarship, 2000-2004

-Mathematical logic, Algebraic logic, General model theory, uncertainty logics
+Mathematical logic, Algebraic logic, General

 Publications